 GCB Bank currently has over 14.2% of the Ghana banking industry’s total deposits.
 This makes it the largest indigenous bank, as well as the largest and strongest bank in Ghana now in terms of total operating assets, and share of the industry’s total deposits.

 GCB Bank Limited is a public financial service company with 21.4% of shareholding being owned by the Government of Ghana.
 The remaining 78.6% is owned by the Social Security and National Insurance Trust (SSNIT) and private investors.

-GCB took over all the deposits and selected assets of the defunct UT and Capital banks after successful purchase of the banks from the Bank of Ghana.
-The bank’s total assets were valued at about GHC 9.7billion as at the close of 2018.
+GCB took over all the deposits and selected assets of the defunct UT and Capital banks after the successful purchase of the banks from the Bank of Ghana.
+The bank’s total assets were valued at about GHC 9.7billion as of the close of 2018.